 It combines the best of both the traditional financial services and the alternative domain of digital currencies.

 Apart from its transactional services, Cash App also offers investing services to its users.
-Using Cash App, you can invest in stocks and Bitcoin with as little as $1.
+Using Cash App, you can invest in stocks and Bitcoin for as little as $1.

 Cash App Fees and Services